xx7052/simple-poll-system/README.md

 > [!Important]
 > It is important to note that _D1 is currently in public beta_.
 > It is not advisable to utilize beta products for large production workloads.
-> If you find yourself in this scenario, please choose to use the upstream KV solution.
 > Also, please star🌟 and watch👀 this repo to stay updated with our future modifications.

 ## Setup